igrishaev/blog/_posts/2022-12-03-clojure-guide.md

 ## Macros indentation

-When writing a macro, keep in mind whether it is mostly used with a threading operator (->) or not.
+When writing a macro, keep in mind whether it is mostly used with the first threading operator (`->`) or not.
 Sometimes, it affects the styling/indent parameter.
 For example, you made a then macro to pipe a value through a set of forms.
 This macro takes a previous form, a binding symbol and an arbitrary body:

 ~~~clojure
 (defmacro then